neutrons/reflectivity_ui/README.md

 ## Run

-Work in progress
+Work in progress.

 ## Test

-Work in progress
+Work in progress.